Hero-Solutions/cantaloupe_delegate/README.md

 # Usage

-First of all, it is of the **utmost importance** that the following value is set to ``true`` in your cantaloupe.properties file, otherwise the authenticate method will not be called when fetching a cached image or info.json **and allow any unauthorized user to access private images that have been cached on the server side**:
+First of all, it is of the **utmost importance** that the following value is set to true in your cantaloupe.properties file, otherwise the authenticate method will not be called when fetching a cached image or info.json **and allow any unauthorized user to access private images that have been cached on the server side**:
 ```
 cache.server.resolve_first = true
 ```

-Cantaloupe comes bundled with a sample delegate script ``delegates.rb.sample``, containing several delegate methods.
-The delegates.rb script in this project overrides the ``authenticate`` method.
+Cantaloupe comes bundled with a sample delegate script delegates.rb.sample, containing several delegate methods.
+The delegates.rb script in this project overrides the authenticate method.

-In order to use the authentication in this project, you need to copy-paste the ``delegates.rb`` to a location of your choosing (for example into your cantaloupe installation folder) and set the following properties inside your ``cantaloupe.properties`` file:
+In order to use the authentication in this project, you need to copy-paste the delegates.rb to a location of your choosing (for example into your cantaloupe installation folder) and set the following properties inside your cantaloupe.properties file:
 ```
 delegate_script.enabled = true
 delegate_script.pathname = delegates.rb
 ```
-The ``delegate_script.pathname`` can be a relative or an absolute path.
-You can freely alter the name or location of your delegate script, as long as you correctly reference it in your ``cantaloupe.properties`` file.
+The delegate_script.pathname can be a relative or an absolute path.
+You can freely alter the name or location of your delegate script, as long as you correctly reference it in your cantaloupe.properties file.

-If you are already using a delegate script for other purposes, you can copy-paste the imports and the ``authenticate`` method from the delegates.rb file in this project into your own delegate script.
+If you are already using a delegate script for other purposes, you can copy-paste the imports and the authenticate method from the delegates.rb file in this project into your own delegate script.

-You also need to create a file called ``delegate_config.yml`` and put it in the same folder as the ``delegates.rb`` file.
-You can freely alter the name or location of the configuration file, as long as you properly alter the following line in your ``delegates.rb`` script:
+You also need to create a file called delegate_config.yml and put it in the same folder as the delegates.rb file.
+You can freely alter the name or location of the configuration file, as long as you properly alter the following line in your delegates.rb script:
 ```
 config = YAML.load_file('delegate_config.yml')
 ```

-Copy-paste the following lines into ypur ``delegate_config.yml`` and alter the values as needed for your particular setup:
+Copy-paste the following lines into ypur delegate_config.yml and alter the values as needed for your particular setup:
 ```
 ---
   # The keyword that the delegate script will look for in a request URL,